 Choosing the right embroidery machine threads for both your sewing machine and your embroidery machine can be difficult.
 Because there is such a wide variety of options available for both thread weight and fiber type, it can be somewhat challenging to choose the appropriate one for a particular project.

-The information here should make it easier to select the right embroidery machine thread for achieving the embroidery design you want.
+The information presented here ought to make it simpler for you to choose the appropriate thread for your embroidery machine so that you can create the embroidery design you want.

-There are polished cotton threads that look nice, at least for a time, but they do tend to lose their color and sheen with age.
-The cotton thread also breaks easier in embroidery and sewing machines.
-Other varieties of thread can be used for embroidery, including metallic, wool, and acrylic, but none offer the same benefits as rayon and polyester.
+Polished cotton threads can have an attractive appearance, at least temporarily; however, these threads have a propensity to lose their color and sheen over time.
+Cotton thread is more prone to breaking in embroidery and sewing machines than other types of thread.
+There are a number of other kinds of thread that can be utilized for embroidery, such as metallic, wool, and acrylic, but none of these offer the same advantages as rayon and polyester do.

 Fabrics and Threads For Embroidery Sewing Machines